Paint can help brighten up your world, but get some on your clothes and you’re more likely to feel frustration than joy.

 Only dry the items once the stain is completely removed, as drying stained garments will set the stain.
 If the paint stain persists after washing, repeat the above steps before drying.

-How to remove dried paint
+How to get dried paint out of clothes

-While water based paints can be easily removed from your garment in both wet and dry form, getting rid of acrylics is more challenging.
-For that reason, before going through the usual steps of rinsing, pre-treating and washing, you should first try and gently scrape off any excess of paint with the back of a spoon.
-This way, you will not only have better chances for a completely stainless garment, but you will also avoid damaging the fabrics.
+Although water-based paint stains can be easily removed from your garment in both wet and dry form, getting rid of acrylics is more challenging.
+For that reason, before going through the usual steps of rinsing, pre-treating and washing, you should try the following:

-Follow our stain removal guide to get rid of even the most stubborn stains in one wash.
+• Follow our stain removal guide to get rid of even the most stubborn stains in one wash.
 If you can act fast, paint stain removal is easy, especially with some help from Ariel.
 Ariel Liquid and Ariel Washing Powder dissolve quickly in your laundry and remove even the toughest stains in just one wash, while keeping your clothes bright and vivid.